 Sometimes the bacteria enter the skin through a hair follicle, small scrape, or puncture, although often there is no obvious point of entry.
 People who live in crowded conditions, have poor hygiene or chronic skin diseases, or whose nasal passages contain Staphylococcus are more likely to have episodes of folliculitis or skin abscesses.
 A weakened immune system, obesity, old age, and possibly diabetes are also common risk factors.
 Some people may have recurring episodes of infection for unknown reasons.

 Doctors may try to eliminate Staphylococcus from people prone to recurring infections by instructing them to wash their entire body with antibacterial soap, apply antibiotic ointment inside the nose where the bacteria can hide, and take antibiotics by mouth.

 Folliculitis is an infection of a hair follicle.
 It looks like a tiny red or white pimple at the base of a hair.
 There may be only one infected follicle or many.
 Each infected follicle is itchy or slightly painful, but the person otherwise does not feel sick.

 Some people develop folliculitis after exposure to a poorly chlorinated hot tub or whirlpool.
 This condition, sometimes called “hot tub folliculitis” or “hot tub dermatitis,” is caused by the bacterium Pseudomonas aeruginosa.
 It begins anytime from 6 hours to 5 days after the exposure.
 Areas of skin covered by a bathing suit, such as the torso and buttocks, are the most common sites.

-Infected hairs easily fall out or are removed, but new pimples tend to develop.
+Infected hairs easily fall out or may be plucked out, but new pimples tend to develop.